 - Around 100 works on display

-- Includes art by his international influences
+- Includes art by many international greats

 - Cooperation with the Van Gogh Museum